carla-simulator/carla-simulator.github.io/_posts/2023-12-12-synkrotron-oasis.md

 # Deployment and integration

 Both cloud and local deployments of Oasis Sim are available through containers.
 A comprehensive API exposes OASIS Sim’s features for seamless DevOps integration in your R&D workflow.
-Please visit the [Synktrotron website](http://www.synkrotron.ai/) and [request a trial](https://synkrotron.ai/contact.html).
+Please visit the [Synkrotron website](http://www.synkrotron.ai/) and [request a trial](https://synkrotron.ai/contact.html).

 <br>